Video Codecs and Encoding: Everything You Should Know (Update)October 16, 2019

 A video container format, on the other hand, stores the video codec, audio codec, and metadata such as subtitles or preview images.
 The container holds all the components together and determines which programs can accept the stream.

-Streaming to a variety of devices starts with encoding the video with a variety of codecs.
+Streaming will soon replace traditional broadcast.
+And delivering video over the internet to a variety of devices starts with encoding with a variety of codecs.
 Next-generation codecs improve encoding efficiency and quality, while legacy codecs enable playback on outdated devices.

 Take it from the largest distributor of video streaming around: Netflix.